akuokodavid/alx-system_engineering-devops/README.md

-This repository is to help me script commands in shell
+This is to check my competence on shell redirection